How a Small Disaster Can Create Windows of Opportunity

 You think you might just replace the glass.
 You’re told the raw material, regular single-pane glass, costs only about $3.00 a square foot.
 Factor in the supplies you’ll need, such as points, putty, caulk, and a gun, and you’re looking at $16 to $22 per square foot installed.

-Having a professional do it will cost substantially more, about $50 – $100 per window.
+Having a professional do it will cost about $50 – $100 per window.
 He’ll likely give you a discount for multiple window replacements.

 If the windows to be replaced are double-paned or insulated, labor and glass type will increase the overall cost.
 In fact, considering all factors, you could be looking at $288 per window.

-Since we’re talking primarily about glass replacement, you needn’t consider work to the frame.
+Since we’re talking primarily about glass replacement, you needn’t consider the frame’s work.
 However, if it is damaged or just old and sorely in need of retirement, you could be looking at $900 per window.

-In the example given, however, where the glass on old inefficient windows was smashed, the best solution is obvious.
-Replace only the single pane glass (which can be as low as $139), and then take measures to prevent or limit their draftiness.
+However, the best solution is obvious in the example given, where the glass on old, inefficient windows was smashed.
+Replace only the single-pane glass (as low as $139), then take measures to prevent or limit their draftiness.

 Look for all sorts of cracks and apply Rope Caulk into the gaps where it will form into the space.
 You may also try Shrink Film, an adhesive covering that responds to heat (use a hair dryer) to shrink and conform to the surface, making an airtight isolator.

-Armed with new glass and a reasonably modified frame, you’ll find that this level of repair was afforded with ease and a minimum of stress.
+Armed with new glass and a reasonably modified frame, this level of repair was easy and required minimal stress.

 author avatar